Reasons for a Concern

 • Exaggerated personality traits; more withdrawn or more animated than usual

-• Expressions of hopelessness, fear or worthlessness; themes of suicide, death, and
+• Expressions of hopelessness, fear or worthlessness; themes of suicide, death, and dying in papers/projects

 • Direct statements indicating distress, family problems, or other difficulties